Thematic Course in Food Innovation and Health

 and value capturing.
 In part two, students work project-based in

-teams with development, pitching and consumer tests of food
+groups with development, pitching and consumer tests of food

 products.
 This latter part is based on challenges posed by